sjg20/u-boot-concept/tools/binman/entries.rst

         u-boot-tpl {
         };
     };

+Note that binman places the contents (here SPL and TPL) into a single file and passes that to mkimage using the -d option.

 To use CONFIG options in the arguments, use a string list instead, as in this example which also produces four arguments::